 Carnival in the Caribbean is a guaranteed good time.
-If you’re looking to have the kind of vacation that’s a mix of exploration and fun, it’s a good idea to head to this region to participate in one of many island carnivals, where you’ll have the opportunity to dress up, dance through the streets, and live life unbounded.
+If you’re looking to have a vacation that’s a mix of exploration and fun, simply head to the tropics to participate in one these many carnivals.
+Dress up in your carnival best, dance through the streets, and live life unbound!

-In addition to what is commonly known about the festival’s roots, there are some aspects of carnival’s origin which are not commonly known.
 Carnival in the Caribbean can be traced back to Italian Catholics in Europe.
-It is said these early celebrations later spread to French and Spanish colonialists, who brought with them to the Caribbean Shrovetide traditions, particularly in islands like Trinidad, Dominica, Saint Lucia, Haiti, Martinique, and others.
+The early 'Shrovetide' celebrations of these settlers later spread to French and Spanish colonialists, who then brought the traditions to Caribbean islands like Trinidad, Dominica, Saint Lucia, Haiti, Martinique, and others.

-Masks and mythical characters form an essential part of carnival in the Caribbean.
-The masks, costumes, and the indulgence of excesses during carnival times all have a religious root.
-It is thought that all of these are symbolic of a type of reversal ritual, which means that regular rules or norms can be broken, ahead of a strict Lenten fast.
+Masks and mythical characters form an essential part of the carnival experience in the Caribbean.
+The masks, costumes, and indulgences during carnival times all have religious roots.
+These aspects are symbolic of a type of reversal ritual, which allows for typical religious rules or norms to be broken ahead of a strict Lenten fast.
 This is largely a Catholic tradition.

 Know before you go: ‘Playing Mas’ simply means dancing through the streets in a costumed carnival band.
 It is a term you’ll hear often during carnival celebrations, so it’s good to know!

 Carnival may be a cultural experience, but it is also big business for the many bands that participate annually, event promotors, costume designers, and every other person in between.
-Many islands record increased tourist arrivals during the carnival season, and resorts are usually filled to capacity.
-There is usually a string of events attached to the main celebrations, so if you’re travelling to any of the islands during their carnival season, expect to be entertained.
+Many islands record increased visitor arrivals during the carnival season, and resorts are often filled to capacity.
+There is usually a schedule of smaller events that precede or follow the main celebrations, so if you’re travelling to any of the islands during their carnival season, you're in for a world of entertainment.

-Insider tip: It is a good idea to book your ticket and accommodation early to guarantee availability.
+Insider tip: It is a good idea to book your tickets and accommodations early to guarantee availability during the carnival season.

-This list includes some of the most popular carnival events in the Caribbean, as well as some lesser known festivals, which are surprisingly fun.
-Keep in mind that some of the carnival dates vary on an annual basis.
+This list includes some of the most popular carnival events in the Caribbean, as well as some lesser-known festivals, which can be just as fun.
+Keep in mind that carnival dates can be changed due to weather and other factors.

 Held in Saint Croix, this event which unfolds late December to early January has it all.
 Around this time, expect to find activities all over the island of Saint Croix, as part of this festival which merges Christmas and carnival in a very interesting way.